NASA Projects

 Lunar Living

 With renewed interest in missions to the moon and the goal for astronauts to inhabit a lunar base in the future, it’s imperative that the physiological impacts of living on the moon be fully explored.
-The “Lunar Living” study aims to investigate the acute and long term combined effects of partial gravity and space radiation here on Earth with the help of our friendly rat astronaut subjects.
+On the lunar surface, astronauts will be exposed to unique environmental stressors including reduced gravity and galactic cosmic radiation.
+The “Lunar Living” study aims to investigate the acute and long-term effects of combined partial gravity and space radiation with the help of our friendly rat astronaut subjects.

-To replicate partial gravity, our teams employs a rat analog model of partial weight bearing that has been validated to simulate muscle disuse experienced by astronauts on the moon (see photo below).
-In collaboration with the Brookhaven National Laboratory (BNL) and NASA Space Radiation Laboratory, the animals receive a one-time dose of radiation proportionate to the duration of their time in space.
-The long term cohort is returned to full weight bearing for their stay at Beth Israel during which their recovery from the weeks in “space flight” is monitored.
+To simulate partial gravity, our team suspends rats in an apparatus such that the animal only supports ~20% of their total body weight.
+This analog model of partial weight bearing has been validated to simulate the muscle disuse experienced by astronauts on the moon.
+In collaboration with the Brookhaven National Laboratory (BNL) and NASA Space Radiation Laboratory, the animals also receive a one-time dose of radiation proportionate to the duration of their time in space.
+One cohort of animals is used to understand the acute effects of these stressors on musculoskeletal and neurological health/function, while a second cohort is returned to full weight bearing and is allowed to recover for 3 months at Beth Israel.
+During this time, recovery from “space flight” is monitored, allowing us to assess the long-term effects of space stressors.

-We are excited to announce that the first Lunar Living campaign has been completed as of August 2024 and we are looking forward to continuing with the male cohort in Spring 2025.
+We are excited to announce that the first Lunar Living campaign has been completed as of August 2024 and we are looking forward to the second campaign in Spring 2025.

 Partial weight bearing model in rats: